darraghd493/lmc-interpreter/README.md

 # lmc-interpreter

-This is a simple interpreter for the Little Man Computing (LMC) architecture written in Typescript.
+This is a simple interpreter/simulator for the Little Man Computing (LMC) architecture written in Typescript.

 **Components:**